October 27, 2020 6 min read 0 Comments

 Here we'll go through what microneedling does and how effective it is on reducing acne scars.

 Microneedling is also known as collagen induction therapy.
-It's based on the 1950's cosmetic treatment called mesotherapy.
 Microneedling is a non-invasive procedure where several sterile micro needles are pressed into the skin.
 Topical skincare applied directly after is also absorbed more effectively.

-BUSM researchers have found that this process, called microneedling, helps with rejuvenation of skin and decreases the inflammation and scarring that often plagues those with acne.
+BUSM researchers have found that this process, called microneedling, helps with rejuvenation of skin and decreases scarring that often plagues those with acne.

 Microneedling tools are comprised of small needles (most common lengths between 0.5mm–1mm) that gently puncture the skin and create small micro wounds.
-These wounds are not visible to the eye, but your skin recognizes that it needs to heal itself so it produces more collagen.
+These wounds are not visible to the eye, but your skin recognizes that it needs to heal itself so it produces more collagen and elastin fibers to rebuild the wounded area.
 This increase in collagen production helps smooth out scars as well as fine lines and wrinkles.

 What Does Microneedling Help With?